Let Sleeping Corpses Lie (1974)

 The inspector doesn’t believe Katie’s presumably drug-induced tale of a man in black murdering her husband, but George decides to pull “a little imbroglio” by stealing Martin’s film stock and figuring out the identity of the real killer.
 This doesn’t go over well with the ill-tempered inspector, who remains one step ahead and snags the developed photos.
 Later, George begins to suspect something’s amiss as he sees an overly aggressive newborn child violently scrape a nurse’s eye.
 Edna and George decide to get to the bottom of this mystery, literally, by finding Guthrie’s body.
 Bad move, and what’s worse, PC Craig (Giorgio Trestini, The Beast, Don’t Look Now) is trailing them.

 In one of the finest sequences of the film, Grau’s careful pacing and structured plot pays huge dividends.
 Edna and George creep into the crypt and find Guthrie’s coffin empty.
 No worries, he’s right over there.
 Wait, WHAT?!
 Yeah, not only that, but he seems to be the zombie whisperer, because he anoints other dead bodies with blood, reanimating them as well.
-They barely escape the crypt and hole up with Craig in the gravedigger’s room, where the “smart” zombies use a fucking giant cross as a battering ram.
-These ‘Handbook for the Recently Deceased’ subscribers are definitely more capable than Romero’s more robotic ghouls, but besides their ability to use weapons, they’re zombie traits pretty much check out.
+They barely escape and hole up with Craig in the gravedigger’s room, where the “smart” zombies use a fucking giant cross as a battering ram.
+These ‘Handbook for the Recently Deceased’ subscribers are definitely more capable than Romero’s more robotic ghouls, but besides the ability to use weapons, their zombie traits pretty much check out.
 Craig, who seems like a decent chap, left his radio outside and takes a stab at grabbing it.
 Gunshots to the head have no effect and one of them takes a headstone and smashes it over Craig’s back.
 I was quite surprised that we get an evisceration scene in a film which pre-dates both Dawn of the Dead and Fulci’s Zombie, but there it is and it is glorious.

 The 4K transfer shows the alarmingly accurate darkness of the bloody entrails as the zombies feast on Craig, who disturbingly whimpers as he’s being eaten alive.
 George is a smart motherfucker and figures everything out, even using fire to ward off the zombie attack.
 Fire and bright lights were early deterrents way back in the day for zombies, but this trend has pretty much been abandoned in favor of running or just plain old brain smashing.
 To make things even more outrageous, the inspector and co. find poor Craig’s body, and his assistant suggests George and Edna are “sex-crazed maniacs.”
 He goes on to pontificate that they’re typical “Satanists” who “vandalize cemeteries and hold black masses.”